 Marriage Advice For Newlyweds

-After a happy and successful first year together, we compiled our uncommon marriage advice for newlyweds.
-Most of these marriage tips for newlyweds were picked up from family, friends, or experience.
+After a happy and successful three years together, we compiled our uncommon marriage advice (along with action items) for newlyweds.
+Most of these marriage tips for newlyweds were picked up from family, friends, our research, or experience.

 On our wedding day, we asked guests to share words of advice for us as newlyweds in Chinese wishing pots.
 We recently read our one year anniversary advice, so we’ll share the list of quotes for marriage advice at the end of the article.

-Read on for our uncommon marriage advice for newlyweds.
+Read on for our uncommon marriage advice to newlyweds.

 marriage advice for newlyweds

 Dividing labor is essential for married couples.
 Share the responsibility to keep the house clean, plants watered, refrigerator stocked, and meals on the table.
 Make a plan together and ignore traditional gender labels.